 This infatuation began when I got on the ferry crossing.
 I was jabbering away to my camera (I’ve now started a Youtube channel to document my Bali to London trip) and looked up and was – for once – lost for words.
-The clouds that had been infront of me when I’d arrived had cleared, and in its place was the silhouette of a volcano, bathed in a mulitcoloured sunset.
+The clouds that had been infront of me when I’d arrived had cleared, and in its place was the silhouette of a volcano, bathed in a multicoloured sunset.

-I’d already decided to climb up one of these volcanoes – possibly even the one that I could see – that very night.
+Java is one of the best islands for hiking in Indonesia, and i’d already decided to climb up one of these volcanoes – possibly even the one that I could see – that very night.
 Here’s what I learned by hiking up Mount Ijen, including top tips for you on everything Mount Ijen related.

 How to Get to Mount Ijen